Package coalton

 A function which can be used in place of any value, throwing an error at runtime.

-(BOOLEAN-OR X Y)
+(BOOLEAN-OR X Y) FUNCTION

-(BOOLEAN-AND X Y)
+(BOOLEAN-AND X Y) FUNCTION

-(BOOLEAN-NOT X)
+(BOOLEAN-NOT X) FUNCTION

-(BOOLEAN-XOR X Y)
+(BOOLEAN-XOR X Y) FUNCTION

-Are X or Y True, but not both?
+Are x or y true, but not both?

 Package coalton-library/functions